 - If milkers are regularly entering the yard, check to see if there are issues in the milking area which may be causing cows discomfort.

 - Faults in dairy design and in backing gate control cause most backing gate problems.

-- Install backing gates so operator can see them operating – a mirror to see how tightly cows are packed in is useful.
+- Install backing gates so operators can see them – a mirror to see how tightly cows are packed in is useful.